Ranga2904/Azure_ML_Pipeline_Project/README.md

 This is a sequence of weights applied to predicted class probabilities to decide the final model output

 ## Pipeline comparison
-LogisticRegression performed adequately with an accuracy of 91.3%, with AutoML's results (through a VotingEnsemble) being only marginally better (91.5%)
+LogisticRegression performed adequately with an accuracy of 91.1%, with AutoML's results (through a VotingEnsemble) surpassing at 91.7% accuracy.
+By taking the votes of multiple classifiers and averaging their individual probabilities to arrive at a final probability - and therefore class, AutoML gets the benefit of "many different heads in the room" than a single head i.e. logisic regression.
+LogisticRegression, which is not using tree-based techniques, uses a much simpler sigmoid function to arrive at a decision on the final class.
+AutoML takes as input

 ## Future work
 Opportunities to improve modeling include: